-Join Chad Chelius for an in-depth discussion in this video Working with photos in the Organizer workspace, part of Up and Running with Photoshop Elements 9.
+Join Chad Chelius for an in-depth discussion in this video Working with photos in the Organizer workspace, part of Learning Photoshop Elements 9.

 The Adobe Elements 9 Organizer is a central location where you'll be managing, organizing, and initiating edits for your images.
 It is a one stop area where you can quickly see the images you'll be working with, and it makes it extremely easy to add new images as you get them.
 And find images easily later when you need them.
 In this video, I'd like to help you become familiar with the Adobe Elements 9 Organizer.
 I've already launched Adobe Photoshop Elements 9 on my machine, and I'm beginning from the welcome screen.
 If you're running the Mac OS, you'll find the Adobe Photoshop Elements applications inside of your applications folder.